 Waterbourne Alkyd Products.
 Painters always used alkyd-based enamels for cabinetry.
 Alkyd paints were easier to work with because of their longer working open time and their leveling characteristics.
 Despite the good look and durable finish alkyds have a strong odour and a tendency for yellowing when painted in white.

 Painting contractors that don’t want to give up the performance of oil based paint, can use the new waterbourne alkyd paints.
-They work about the same, don’t have the high odour and clean up easily.
+They work about the same, are durable, don’t have the high odour and clean up easily.
 We have had good experiences using these enamels for kitchen cabinets.
 Specifically Benjamin Moore’s Advance and the Melamine from Dulux.
 The finish is smooth and very similar to the oil paint look.

 Insl-x Cabinet Coat.
 Cabinet Coat is a urethane based acrylic enamel with very low odour (VOC is 50 g/l).
 The finish is tough and durable and it does not yellow over time.
 It lacks the open time of the alkyds but can give you a smooth factory like finish.
 It is surprisingly easy to apply with a brush and a fine low pile roller.
 Being an Insl-x product, it shares some of the chemistry with the Stix primer, mostly the adhesion qualities.
 Cabinet Coat comes in two sheens, satin and semigloss.